On equal-input and monotone Markov matrices: Equal-input matrices and some of their properties

 meaning $Q=\nix$ for $c=0$, which is a nice extension of Lemma~\ref{lem:Kendall}.
 The derivation rests on the observation that $c<1$ is the spectral radius of $M^{}_{C} - \one$, which permits the use of the standard branch of the matrix logarithm and its power series.

 Let us next expand on an observation made in \cite{BS}, in the context of an effective BCH formula for embeddable equal-input matrices.
-Here, one considers products of exponentials of equal-input generators, including non-commuting ones.
+Here, one considers products of exponentials of equal-input generators, including {the complicated case of} non-commuting ones.

 \begin{theorem} Let\/ $Q $ and\/ $Q{\ts}' $ be equal-input generators, with summatory parameters\/ $c$ and\/ $c^{\ts\prime}$, respectively.
 Then, one has\/ $\ee^{Q} \ee^{Q{\ts}'} = \ee^{Q{\ts}''}\!$ with